lbo462/tank_trouble_remastered/README.txt

        Right |  D
     Special  |  A

-Player_2 : Move with OKLM, shoot with ENTER and activate capacity with P
+Second player : Move with OKLM, shoot with ENTER and activate capacity with P

      Action  |  Key
 --------------------------